Liu-group/AutoSolvate/docs/tutorialGUI.rst

 .. warning:: The program will automatically check whether the file prefix you provided is valid, i.e., whether ``prefix.inpcrd`` and ``prefix.prmtop`` both exist.
 If not, the window will pop up again until you enter a valid file prefix there.

-Once you entered a valid file prefix, the dialog will automatically close, and you can make other neccessary changes to the options.
+Once you enterg a valid file prefix, the dialog will automatically close, and you can make other neccessary changes to the options.
 For this neutral, singlet molecule, the default setting is OK.
 However, be careful that the QM/MM option is turned off by default, because the TeraChem package is not automatically installed with AutoSolvate, so the user may not neccessary have acceess to the QM/MM run with TeraChem.
 If everything looks good to you, you can directly go to click the last button to generate MD simulation inputs and execute MD.

 .. image:: _images/tutorial2_4.png
    :width: 800